cissieAB/indico_conf_scraper/README.md

-Given the Indico page, scrape all the submissions and put the title & author information into a csv file.
+Given the Indico page, scrape all the submissions and put the page link, title & author information into a csv file.
 Choose the titles containing a pre-defined key word list such as "Machine learning" etc.